PerseusArkouda/bash-scripts/README.md

 sslcheck - Check domain(s) for valid SSL certificates.

+email - Simplifies the way to send emails from terminal.

 systeminfo - Script to show a quick overview of the system's hardware and activity.

 ![systeminfo Screenshot](https://github.com/PerseusArkouda/bash-scripts/blob/master/systeminfo-Screenshot.jpg?raw=true)